Tutor Handbook

 Time Commitment:

 You may tutor as much or as little as you like.
 Most tutors work 8-15 hours per week (a minimum of 6 hours is required).
-You may tutor whenever it is convenient for you, and your tutoring availability is entirely at your discretion.
 The Learning Center asks that you only tutor if you are able to do so for the entirety of the semester.
 Where possible, we hire candidates who are likely to work for at least two years.
 You may return to tutoring after studying abroad or otherwise taking a break from tutoring for a semester, as long as there is a position open for which you are qualified.
-Since this service is based on student need and tutor availability, there are no guaranteed hours, other than if you work Tiger Tutors.

 Restrictions on Hours: